 During its existence it was continuously extended and converted.
 It was the place where the royal insignia and the crown were guarded.

-Unfortunately, the Turkish conquest put an end to its history, because at the re-conquest of the town the besieged army exploded one of its towers used as gun powder storage, and in the fire the whole building was destroyed.
+Unfortunately, the Turkish conquest put an end to its history, because at the re-conquest of the town, the besieged army exploded one of its towers used as gun powder storage, and in the fire, the whole building was destroyed.
 The remaining stones were used to repair the castle walls protecting the town.
-Within the wall-remains we can find today a national memorial site where we can see the sarcophagus of St. Stephen placed here to his final rest.
+Within the wall-remains we can find today a national memorial site where we can see the sarcophagus of St. Stephen placed here for his final rest.

 St. Stephen’s Cathedral

-Another, similarly important place in the history of the town is the St. Stephen’s Cathedral.
-The original one was made to be built as the first church of Hungary by the founder of the town, Chief Prince Géza, St. Stephen’s father.
+Another similarly important place in the history of the town is the St. Stephen’s Cathedral.
+It was originally built as the first church of Hungary by the founder of the town, Chief Prince Géza, St. Stephen’s father.
 Although St. Stephen made his own church to be the crowning church, he himself was inaugurated as a ruler in this building.

 The current image of the building was gained in 1771, inside it is decorated with frescos connected to St. Stephen’s life, and the solemnity of its interior is enhanced by the abundant use of red marble.
-In its crypt we can find the marble coffins of King III.
-Béla and that of his wife.
-In its North-western tower the visitors can see the Tower Clock Museum with the more-hundred-years old clocks of the church.
+In its crypt, we can find the marble coffins of King Béla III and that of his wife.
+In its northwestern tower, the visitors can see the Tower Clock Museum with the more-than-one-hundred-years old clocks of the church.

 As for another monument of Székesfehérvár, it doesn’t lack grandiosity either, although it doesn’t look back to such a rich history as the scenes previously described.